top of page

 Clinicians have to be wearing gloves at all times to avoid spreading infection.

-"It's difficult to tap most of the buttons, especially because I'm wearing latex gloves when I'm with patients."
+"It's difficult to tap most buttons because I'm wearing latex gloves when I'm with patients."

 WOUND OSTOMY CONTINENCE NURSE / GUELPH, ON